310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Hajime serious %}
 You know, Tomoya-kun… I wasn’t really interested in idols.

-I simply just loved you and didn’t want to separate from you, so I followed after you without second thought.
+I simply just loved you and didn’t want to separate from you, so I followed after you without a second thought.

 But it’s different now.
 {% endbubble %}